 Visible from Portland on clear days, Mount Hood is the tallest mountain in Oregon and a defining adventure playground of the Pacific Northwest.
 The mountain is surrounded by a massive national forest of the same name.
-A plethora of campgrounds and primitive camping opportunities can be found on all sides of Mount Hood, including the sought-after Trillium Lake.
+A plethora of campgrounds and primitive camping opportunities are on all sides of Mount Hood, including the sought-after Trillium Lake.

-Just over an hour drive from Portland, and accessed via the historic town of Government Camp, Trillium Lake is a national forest campground with 60 campsites for tents and RVs.
-Because of Trillium Campground's shoreside status and the variety of recreation available, it's recommended to reserve a spot well ahead of time.
-Reservations can made at www.Recreation.gov.
+Trillium Lake is just over an hour drive from Portland and accessible via the historic town of Government Camp.
+It' a national forest campground with 60 campsites for tents and RVs.
+Because of Trillium Campground's shoreside status and the variety of recreation available, it's recommended to make a reservation well ahead of time.

 Two boat ramps at the campground entice non-motorized expeditions onto the adjacent 63-acre Trillium Lake, and an accessible fishing pier invites anyone to cast a line.
 Swimming is also popular at the lake, particularly in the heat of summer.

 A two-mile boardwalk trail circles the water, offering views of the national forest in every direction.
-Plenty of hiking and biking trails navigate the forested surroundings, and just outside the campground, the historic Timberline Lodge can be reached within less than a ten-mile drive.
+Plenty of hiking and biking trails navigate the forested surroundings, and just outside the campground, the historic Timberline Lodge is reached within less than a ten-mile drive.